jones-lab-tamu/CBAS/Installation.md

     git clone https://github.com/jones-lab-tamu/CBAS.git
     cd CBAS
     ```
+    > [!NOTE]
+    > The `git clone` command will print several lines of progress to your terminal as it downloads the project.
+This is normal.
+As long as you do not see a specific message that says "ERROR" or "FATAL", the command was successful.

-3.  **Create and Activate a Python Virtual Environment:** This creates a self-contained space for CBAS's Python packages.
+3.  **Create and Activate a Python Virtual Environment:**

+    > [!NOTE]
+    > This step creates a self-contained "bubble" for all of CBAS's specific Python packages.
+This is a best practice that prevents CBAS from interfering with any other Python software on your system.
+After you run the `activate` command, you will see `(venv)` appear at the beginning of your command prompt line.
+This is normal and indicates that the virtual environment is active.

     **On Windows (Command Prompt):**
     ```bash